Fairfax Child Custody Attorney

 family law who can serve as valuable resources in your case, including therapists,

-What Are The 3 Types of Custody in Fairfax, VA?
+What Are The 3 Types of Custody in Fairfax?

-Deciding the custodial arrangement for your children is one of the most
+Deciding on the custodial arrangement for your children is one of the most

-In Virginia, there are several types of child custody arrangements for families:
+In Virginia, there are several types of custody arrangements for families:

-Sole custody: This is where only one parent (the custodial parent) retains custody
+Sole custody: Only one parent (the custodial parent) retains custody of the children.

-of the child(ren).
-The custodial parent with sole custody, will be responsible
+The custodial parent with sole custody will be responsible for all significant

-for all major decisions regarding the child, including medical, education,
+decisions regarding the children, including medical, education, and lifestyle choices.

-The non-custodial parent may be able to obtain visitation rights but will
+- The non-custodial parent may obtain visitation rights but will otherwise

-Joint physical custody: Both parents will share physical and custodial rights to the child(ren).
+Joint physical custody: Both parents will share physical and custodial rights with the children.

-and making decisions for the child, even if the child lives with one spouse
+and making decisions for them, even if the children live with one spouse

 to cooperate with similar parenting values and